DataDaoDe/awesome-foss-apps/README.md

 * play2, scala, node
 * Apache 2.0 License

-> The guardian is a news site with subscriptions, signin, search, an admin interface and a series of middleman scala apps that handle communication between the static frontends and backend apis.
+> The guardian is a news site with subscriptions, sign in, search, an admin interface and a series of middleman scala apps that handle communication between the static frontends and backend APIs.
 Its very fast and has a comprehensive test suite plus great examples of how to optimize large traditional websites for speed.

 <br/>
 ### Web Apps (fullstack)